2dareis2do/ticker-type-text/README.md

 ### secondsout

 When using the `keep` feature (see above), when set, this parameter allows configuration over the speed of second and subsequent frames.
 This can be higher or lower than that of the first frame.

+### pausetarget

+string that is passed element to target for trigger e.g. input button